Guides

 Seal and publish

-Sealing goes through a gateway, which builds and broadcasts the Cardano transaction and stores the ciphertext for you.
+Sealing goes through a gateway, which builds and broadcasts the Cardano transaction and stores each item's ciphertext for you.
 Point the client at the gateway you use; the SDK is gateway-agnostic.

 publishSealed takes raw recipient public keys, so collect the publicKey from each parsed address.
-All recipients must share one KEM — keep age1pqc… keys together.
-First lock a price with quote, then publish:
+All recipients must share one KEM — keep age1pqc… keys together. items is a list, so you can seal a whole set of files to the same recipients under one record; here it holds a single payload:

 import { Label309Client, parseAgeRecipient } from '@cardanowall/sdk-ts';